CalNicklin/infer-sdk/apps/web/src/app/docs/content/docs.md

 # Infer SDK

 The Infer SDK provides fast, type-safe access to ML inference in serverless environments.
 With a single API key, you get instant access to all supported ML capabilities without managing infrastructure or provisioning dedicated GPUs.
+Designed to bridge the gap between simple API services and dedicated ML infrastructure, Infer offers the speed and reliability of dedicated endpoints with the simplicity of a managed API service.

 > **Current Status**: The SDK currently supports zero-shot classification, with more ML tasks coming soon including sentiment analysis, summarization i.e. transformers, sentence-transformers and diffusers tasks.
 All new capabilities will be instantly available to existing API keys.